tomer-w/delete-file-home-assistant/README.md

 #### attributes:
 - `folder` is used to indicate folder path. it is a mandatory attribute.
 - `time` is used to indicate how old files must be in order to be deleted.
-The time format is 'DD HH:MM:SS' or number of seconds.
+The time format is `DD HH:MM:SS` or number of seconds.
 Default is 24 hours.
 It is an optional attribute.
 - `only_extensions` is list of extensions of files that are allowed to be deleted.
 Cannot be used together with `except_extensions`.
 Note: extension names must match exactly.
 It is an optional attribute.
 - `except_extensions` is list of extensions of files that are not allowed to be deleted.
 Cannot be used together with `only_extensions`.
 Note: extension names must match exactly.
 It is an optional attribute.
 - `except_files` is list of files that are not allowed to be deleted.
 Note: file names and extensions must match exactly, they are case sensitive.
 It is an optional attribute.